How to unlock cheaper EV charging

 Eligibility

-Fuse Energy offers a smarter alternative to traditional EV tariffs, designed for drivers who want real savings without the usual trade-offs.
-While many providers focus on ultra-low overnight rates, Fuse stands out with some of the lowest peak rates in the EV tariff market, helping you save with your usual household usage, not just when charging.
+Fuse Energy offers a smarter alternative to traditional EV tariffs.
+Rather than a dedicated EV tariff, we offer a dual-rate variable tariff with the same lower rates during off-peak periods, applied to your usual household usage, not just when charging.
 Our pricing is fully transparent (VAT included) with quarterly-updated rates in line with the Ofgem energy price cap.
-With seamless app-based charging control, real-time half-hourly usage insights, and fast 24/7 human customer support with fast response times of under 5 minutes, Fuse makes managing your EV and energy simple.
+With seamless app-based charging control, real-time half-hourly usage insights, and fast 24/7 human customer support with fast response times of under 5 minutes, Fuse makes managing your energy simple.
 Click here to switch to Fuse Energy in as little as 3 minutes and find out about our mission by clicking here.

 What is an EV tariff and how does it work?